 By the end of the experiment, blood glucose levels in all STZ groups (Group II-VI) were significantly higher than that of CN group.
-However, treatment with ALA+FA for two weeks displayed a significant reduction in blood glucose level when compared with PG, DN, ALA, and FA treated group.
+However, treatment with ALA+FA for two weeks displayed a significant reduction in blood glucose levels when compared with PG, DN, ALA, and FA-treated groups.
 Bodyweight was reduced in all diabetic groups, whereas food and water intake were increased compared to CN group.
-However, treatment PG, ALA, FA, or ALA+FA combination showed significant improvement in body weight, food intake as well as water intake as compared to DN (Table1).
+However, treatment PG, ALA, FA, or ALA+FA combination showed significant improvement in body weight, food intake, and water intake as compared to DN (Table 1).

 Mechanical allodynia was performed using von Frey Hair Test.
-It was found that 50% gram threshold of the left hind paw in DN rats was significantly (P<0.05) less compared to CN rats on basal evaluation (4th week), 5th and 6th week.
-Treatment with ALA+FA group showed a significant increase in 50% gram threshold of the left paw compared to individual antioxidant as shown in (Fig. 1 A).
+It was found that the 50% threshold for paw withdrawal in DN rats was significantly (p<0.05) less compared to CN rats on basal evaluation (4th week), 5th and 6th week.
+Treatment with ALA+FA group showed a significant increase in the 50% threshold for paw withdrawal compared to individual antioxidants as shown in (Fig. 1 A).

 Mechanical hyperalgesia was performed using the Randall-Selitto test.
-It was observed that paw withdrawal latency of left hind paw in DN group was significantly (P<0.05) reduced as compared to CN group.
-ALA+FA treated rats displayed a significant rise in paw withdrawal latency of left paw compared to DN, ALA, FA, and PG, as shown in (Fig.1 B).
+It was observed that the paw withdrawal latency in DN group was significantly (p<0.05) reduced as compared to CN group.
+ALA+FA-treated rats displayed a significant rise in paw withdrawal latency compared to DN, ALA, FA, and PG, as shown in (Fig. 1 B).

-Inpinprick test, the paw withdrawal latency of left paw in diseased rats was significantly (P<0.05) less compared to CN rats.
+In Pinprick test, the paw withdrawal latency in DN rats was significantly (p<0.05) less compared to CN rats.
 Treatment with ALA+FA showed a significant rise in paw withdrawal latency as compared to DN, ALA, FA alone group (Fig. 1 C).

-Cold allodynia was performed using acetone method. it was found that paw withdrawal latency of left hind paw in DN rats was significantly (P<0.05) less than that of CN rats.
-The ALA+FA rats showed significant elevation in paw withdrawal latency compared to DN, ALA, and FA, as shown in (Fig.1 D).
+Cold allodynia was performed using the acetone method. it was found that paw withdrawal latency in DN rats was significantly (p<0.05) less than that of CN rats.
+The ALA+FA rats showed significant elevation in paw withdrawal latency compared to DN, ALA, and FA, as shown in (Fig. 1 D).

-Eddy’s Hot Plate Test was performed to check the response to thermal hyperalgesia, and it was expressed in % Maximal possible effect (%MPE). %MPE in DN group showed significantly (P<0.05) reduced compared to CN animal.
+Eddy’s Hot Plate Test was performed to check the response to thermal hyperalgesia, and it was expressed in % Maximal possible effect (%MPE). %MPE in DN group showed a significant (p<0.05) reduction compared to CN animals.
 Rats treated with ALA and FA together or separately showed a significant rise in %MPE as compared to DN and ALA alone, as shown in (Fig. 2).

-The endogenous antioxidants markers such as LPO, GSH, and NO were measured in sciatic nerve homogenates.
-LPO level significantly increased (P<0.05), whereas the level of GSH was reduced considerably in DN rats compared to CN rats (table 2).
-Treatment with ALA, FA, PG, and ALA+FA for two weeks showed a significant (P<0.05) reduction in the level of LPO, and a significant (P<0.05) rose in GSH level as compared to DN (Table 2).
-NO level was significantly (P<0.05) higher in DN group as compared to CN.
-Combined treatment of ALA+FA showed a significant (P<0.05) reduction in NO level compared to DN rats (table 2).
+The endogenous antioxidant markers such as LPO, GSH, and NO were measured in sciatic nerve homogenates.
+LPO level significantly increased (p<0.05), whereas the level of GSH was reduced considerably in DN rats compared to CN rats (Table 2).
+Treatment with ALA, FA, PG, and ALA+FA for two weeks showed a significant (p<0.05) reduction in the level of LPO, and a significant (p<0.05) rise in GSH level as compared to DN (Table 2).
+NO level was significantly (p<0.05) higher in DN group as compared to CN.
+Combined treatment of ALA+FA showed a significant (p<0.05) reduction in NO level compared to DN rats (Table 2).

 The present study was conducted to investigate the potential beneficial effects of two well-known antioxidants ALA and FA, in streptozotocin-induced diabetic neuropathy.
-ALA therapeutic effectiveness was previously reported in a broad spectrum of diseases such as heavy metal poisoning, ischemia-reperfusion injury, cardiovascular disorders, and neurodegenerative disease, which is probably due to its substantial antioxidant properties.
-Additionally, FA is used as an antioxidant in the management of diabetes, aging, cancer, and is also used as a pulmonary protecting agent .
-PG is a novel antiepileptic agent that primarily binds to the alpha-2-delta subunit of voltage-gated Ca2+ channels and exerts analgesic action..
+ALA therapeutic effectiveness was previously reported in a broad spectrum of diseases such as heavy metal poisoning, ischemia-reperfusion injury, cardiovascular disorders, and neurodegenerative disease, which is probably due to its substantial antioxidant properties .
+Additionally, FA is used as an antioxidant in the management of diabetes, aging, and cancer, and is also used as a pulmonary protecting agent .
+PG is a novel antiepileptic agent that primarily binds to the alpha-2-delta subunit of voltage-gated Ca2+ channels and exerts analgesic action .

 DN is associated with a decrease in paw withdrawal latency, which can be assessed by various behavioral nociceptive tests.
-Using Von Frey hair test, it was found that STZ induced a reduction in the 50 % gram paw withdrawal threshold, and the treatment with ALA and FA with their combination significantly elevated the 50% gram paw withdrawal threshold on the left hind paw.
+Using the von Frey hair test, it was found that STZ induced a reduction in the 50 % paw withdrawal threshold, and the treatment with ALA and FA with their combination significantly elevated the 50% threshold for paw withdrawal.

-The paw withdrawal threshold in terms of %CBK was measured using Randall-Selitto analgesiometer.
-The treatment with ALA, FA, and their combination significantly elevated the paw withdrawal threshold on the left hind paw compared to non treated diabetic rats .
-In the present study, the mechanical hyperalgesia was evaluated using Pinprick test, which showed a significant increase in paw withdrawal threshold in the left hind paw of the combination group compared to individual drugs in both treatment weeks.
-As for acetone induced cold allodynia, the ALA and FA combination significantly elevated the paw withdrawal latency compared to the non-treated diabetic group.
+The paw withdrawal threshold in terms of %CBK was measured using a Randall-Selitto analgesiometer.
+The treatment with ALA, FA, and their combination significantly elevated the paw withdrawal threshold compared to non-treated diabetic rats .
+In the present study, the mechanical hyperalgesia was evaluated using the Pinprick test, which showed a significant increase in the paw withdrawal threshold of the combination group compared to individual drugs in both treatment weeks.
+As for acetone-induced cold allodynia, the ALA and FA combination significantly elevated the paw withdrawal latency compared to the non-treated diabetic group.
 Additionally, the treatment with antioxidants combination normalizes the threshold in a better way compared to single antioxidant treatments.
 Change in nociception was well reported in earlier studies of diabetic neuropathic pain.
 The changes in the nervous system associated with neuropathic pain include a critical up-regulation of the calcium channel subunit CaVα2δ-1 .
 PG effect mechanism includes the binding with α2δ subunit of voltage-gated calcium channel and leads to reduced release of neurotransmitters.
-These effects are linked in the attenuation of neuronal hyperexcitability and the development of analgesic effect .
+These effects are linked to the attenuation of neuronal hyperexcitability and the development of analgesic effects .

-STZ produces free radicals species, thereby disturbing the endogenous balance between oxidants and antioxidants.
+STZ produces free radical species, thereby disturbing the endogenous balance between oxidants and antioxidants.
 In the present study, oxidative stress markers (LPO, GSH, and NO) were monitored to obtain a better idea of oxidative status.
-An increase in free radicals may react with a polyunsaturated fatty acid in the cell membrane leading to LPO formation; thus, the uncontrolled lipid peroxidation leads to damage of islet cell, which might be responsible for hyperglycemia.
+An increase in free radicals may react with a polyunsaturated fatty acid in the cell membrane leading to LPO formation; thus, the uncontrolled lipid peroxidation leads to damage to islet cells, which might be responsible for hyperglycemia .
 Other studies showed that there was a high level of LPO in DN conditions .
-GSH is a critical intracellular antioxidant, and its function is to suppress lipid peroxidation.
-The decrease in GSH level and its metabolism impairments in the diabetic condition is due to competition between aldose reductase and glutathione reductase for NADPH and the increased oxidative stress.
+GSH is a critical intracellular antioxidant, and its function is to suppress lipid peroxidation .
+The decrease in GSH level and its metabolism impairments in the diabetic condition is due to competition between aldose reductase and glutathione reductase for NADPH and the increased oxidative stress .
 The current study showed that ALA might have increased intracellular GSH levels.
-On the other hand, FA is a hydroxyl radical scavenger, which might have assisted under oxidative conditions.
+On the other hand, FA is a hydroxyl radical scavenger , which might have assisted under oxidative conditions.
 Increased levels of NO might be due to the stimulation of iNOS.
-Interaction of O2– with NO is rapid and leads to the formation of potent oxidant radical, i.e., peroxynitrite (ONOOˑ), which stimulates arachidonic acid metabolism, lipid peroxidation, and prostanoid production.
-The NO level in the combination group was significantly decreased as compared to DN.
-This observation might be the result of FA neutralizing NO radical and the reversing effect of ALA on NO- cGMP system as noted in previous studies; hence the decrease in the NO levels.
+Interaction of O2– with NO is rapid and leads to the formation of potent oxidant radical, i.e., peroxynitrite (ONOOˑ), which stimulates arachidonic acid metabolism, lipid peroxidation, and prostanoid production, leading to nonspecific tissue damage [46-48].
+The NO level in the antioxidant combination group was significantly decreased as compared to DN.
+This observation might be the result of FA neutralizing NO radical and the reversing effect of ALA on NO- cGMP system as noted in previous studies; hence the decrease in the NO levels .

-It was found that ALA increased GLUT4 translocation to the cell membrane and increase glucose uptake in cultural adipose and muscle cells.
+It was found that ALA increased GLUT4 translocation to the cell membrane and increased glucose uptake in cultural adipose and muscle cells.
 It also has the capacity to scavenge ROS directly and regenerate endogenous antioxidants .
 The mechanism of FA action as an antioxidant was due to its resonance stabilization.
-It neutralizes the free radicals produced by STZ in the pancreases, and it also increases insulin secretion, which helps lowering blood glucose levels.
-Therefore, due to its antioxidant property, FA has a neuroprotective effect.
+It neutralizes the free radicals produced by STZ in the pancreas, and it also increases insulin secretion, which helps lower blood glucose levels.
+Therefore, due to its antioxidant properties, FA has a neuroprotective effect.
 Therefore, scavenging free radicals reduced the above effects in sciatic pain models.